trzy/Supermodel/Docs/README.txt

 To disable sound and music board emulation altogether, use the '-no-sound' and '-no-dsb' options.
 These will not merely mute the corresponding audio channels but will prevent the CPUs and audio chips from being emulated altogether.
-Save states generate with these disabled may not be able to restore audio properly.
+Save states generated with these settings may not be able to properly restore audio when loaded after emulation is re-enabled.

 Audio settings may also be specified globally or on a per-game basis in the configuration file, described elsewhere in this document.